kam535/summer-dh-2025/README.md

 * **Andrea Wang** is a PhD student of Information Science at Cornell University.
 Her research is in studying NLP for multilingual and social science research.
 She is especially interested in NLP for Asian languages and legal studies.
 Prior to joining Cornell, she had multiple experiences in data collections and engineering, including the Jail Data Initiatives and with civic-tech community in Taiwan.
 Andrea supports text analysis instruction for Summer DH.

-* **Jesi Buell** is the Manager of Library Applications Development in CUL-IT.
-She has previously worked as Instructional Design and Web Librarian, Associate Professor at Colgate University as well as a UX Designer at Merck Pharmaceuticals and in a freelance capacity.
-She's interested in digital scholarship and how to create user-friendly and sustainable DH projects.

-* **Keith Jenkins** is the GIS/Geospatial Applications Librarian at Mann Library, where he helps students, staff, and faculty to find geospatial data and to use GIS (geographic information systems) software for mapping or analysis.
-He also manages CUGIR, the Cornell University Geospatial Information Repository.

-* **David Mimno** is an associate professor and chair of the department of Information Science at Cornell University.
-He holds a PhD from UMass Amherst and was previously the head programmer at the Perseus Project at Tufts and a researcher at Princeton University.
-His work has been supported by the Sloan foundation, the NEH, and the NSF.

-* **Lindsay Thomas** is associate Professor of Literatures in English at Cornell University.
-Her research and teaching focus on the contemporary US literature, cultural studies, and the digital humanities.
-From 2017-2021, she was co-director of WhatEvery1Says, a multi-institutional public humanities project funded by the Mellon Foundation that used computational text analysis to examine public discourse on the value of the humanities on a large scale.
-She is currently working on a history of “solutions” to the problem of novelistic length since the mid-20th century.

-* **Matthew Wilkens** is associate professor of Information Science at Cornell University.
-He uses quantitative and computational methods to study large-scale developments in literary and cultural history.
-His work has focused in particular on literary text mining, geolocation extraction, genre detection, and the cross-pollination of critical and social-scientific methods.

 ## A note on research logs
 We encourage you all to build the habit of keeping a research log as you work on your projects this summer (and beyond).
 Research logs are dedicated spaces for you to reflect on what you're learning, document your progress, record helpful resources and note questions and challenges.